-Alternatively, you can visit the U.S. Forest Service website to search for the National Forest you want to camp in, then locate the dispersed camping guidelines and motor vehicle use maps for that area.
+Alternatively, you can visit the U.S. Forest Service website to search for the national forest you want to camp in, then locate the camping guidelines and maps for that area.

 Freecampsites.net – a community driven website where users share free camping spots they’ve discovered including dispersed camping.